Investigating the relation between gravitational wave tests of general relativity: Results

 \section{Results}

 We now analyze all the simulated observations from Sec.~\ref{sec:inj} with the tests described in Sec.~\ref{sec:test_overview}.
 In all cases we use a three-detector LIGO-Virgo network with the O3low noise curves from~\cite{Aasi:2013wya} used to construct the likelihood.
 However, the simulated observations themselves do not contain any noise, so we are effectively averaging over noise realizations~\cite{Nissanke:2009kt}.
 We use a low-frequency cutoff of $20$~Hz, so the GW150914-like simulated observations have network optimal signal-to-noise ratios (SNRs) of $54$ ($53$ for the GR EOB simulated observation), except for the modified EOB simulated observation with the larger (smaller) GR deviation, which has a network optimal SNR of $40$ ($50$).
 (The GR deviations in the non-EOB cases do not affect the SNR, since they do not affect the frequency-domain amplitude.)
 For the GW170608-like simulated observations, the network optimal SNRs are all $21$ (though there are small differences between the Phenom and EOB GR waveforms that are hidden by the rounding to the nearest integer), except for the IHES modified GR simulated observation, which has a network optimal SNR of $20$.
-We use the same priors here as in the LIGO and Virgo collaborations' application of these tests to GW150914 and GW170608 in~\cite{O2_TGR, O3a_TGR}.
+We use the same priors here as in the LIGO and Virgo collaborations' application of these tests to GW150914 and GW170608 in~\cite{O2_TGR}, though we had to increase some prior ranges to account for the wider posteriors due to the GR deviations.
 In particular, we choose flat priors on the IMR consistency test, TIGER, FTA, and MDR deviation parameters.

 We give a summary of the results in Figs.~\ref{fig:violin_plots_GW150914-like_larger}, \ref{fig:violin_plots_GW150914-like_smaller}, and \ref{fig:violin_plots_GW170608} and Table~\ref{tab:summary}.
 The GR quantiles in the table are the quantile at which the GR value of the test is recovered.
 They are two-dimensional for the IMR consistency test, where smaller values indicate better consistency with GR, and one-dimensional for all other tests, where values around $50\%$ indicate better consistency with GR.
 We see that the tests all find that the GR simulated observations are consistent with GR within the $90\%$ credible level and discuss the results on the non-GR simulated observations in detail in the following.
 We show the network matched-filter SNRs recovered by the various analyses in Figs.~\ref{fig:SNR_plots_GW150914-like_larger}, \ref{fig:SNR_plots_GW150914-like_smaller}, and \ref{fig:SNR_plots_GW170608-like}.
 In the notation of Sec.~\ref{ssec:rec}, the network matched-filter SNR of data $\mathbf{d}$ with waveform model $\mathbf{h}$ is $\rho_\text{MF} := \langle\mathbf{d}|\mathbf{h}\rangle/\sqrt{\langle\mathbf{h}|\mathbf{h}\rangle}$.
 Finally, we show the recovery of the final mass and spin (for the non-BayesWave tests) in Figs.~\ref{fig:Mf_af_plots_GW150914-like_larger}, \ref{fig:Mf_af_plots_GW150914-like_smaller}, and \ref{fig:Mf_af_plots_GW170608-like}.
 These are computed the same way as for the IMR consistency test, as described in Sec.~\ref{ssec:imr}.